 The best products are those you can safely apply to floors, carpets, and furniture to kill fleas and keep them from returning.
 There are two primary types of flea sprays: those with chemicals and those with 100% natural ingredients.
 Natural sprays may be safer for pets and people, but they may also be less effective.
 Chemical sprays tend to kill fleas at all stages of life, but some pose hazards for pets, especially if the pets contact the spray directly.

 Once you decide whether you’d prefer a chemical or natural formula, it’s time to scrutinize your product options.
 Some sprays kill bugs on contact; others act more slowly but provide lasting protection.
 Some sprays can be applied directly to pets; others must never be touched or inhaled.
-Read this buying guide to learn about the basics and to view our top recommendations.

 Safety should be your number one concern when shopping for flea home spray.
 Yes, you want to rid your home of pesky fleas, but you certainly don’t want to harm people or pets in the process.